A7SAB/MQTT_Optimized_ESP32_Power/README.md

 ## **Project Overview**

-This project demonstrates an MQTT-based system using an ESP32 microcontroller and a DHT11 sensor for measuring humidity and temperature.
-The goal is to develop an efficient and interactive IoT solution.
+The goal of this project is to develop an efficient and interactive IoT solution.

 ### **Features**
 - Low-power consumption with optimized operations.